peterayad-eng/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## Task 16: The Eggs of the Brood Need to be an Odd

 **Filename:** `102-odd`
-**Objective:** Encode and decode text using the ROT13 encryption method for ASCII characters.
+**Objective:** Print every odd numbered line from the input, starting with the first line.

 ### Description
-This script reads input text from standard input (stdin) and applies ROT13 substitution by replacing the actual letter with the letter 13 positions after it in the alphabet.
+This script reads input text from standard input (stdin) and Prints only odd-numbered lines.

 ### Script
 ```bash